Eduard-Polodeanu/basic-webpage-dogs/README.md

 2. Navigate to \basic-webpage-dogs\server_web and launch lanseaza_server.bat

-3. Open your preffered web browser and access http://localhost:5678/
+3. Open your preferred web browser and access http://localhost:5678/